Statutes

 *There is no free, public source on the web for codified Texas statutes in effect between the last volume on our historical Texas statutes page and 2004.
 For these intervening years, the Legislative Reference Library's Legislative Archive system provides access to the session laws.

-The State Law Library has an extensive print collection of historical Texas statutes, and we make these available to the public during our normal business hours.
+Our library has an extensive print collection of historical Texas statutes, and we make these available to the public during our normal business hours.
 If you cannot visit the library in person, Ask a Librarian for assistance.

 Texas Statutes (1879 – 1984) Texas Statutes (2004 – present) Guide to Historical Texas Statutes